 Most images work best while baby is in a deep sleep.
 I know this may seem like torture, but try to keep baby awake before our session so baby is exhausted and can give us those sweet sleepy poses.
 A warm bath before we meet works wonders!
 If you think you'd like to document a sink bath, that is a wonderful idea to start the session off as well!

 If possible, please feed baby right before our session.
 A milk drunk baby is a fabulous model!
 Of course if baby is hungry during our session, there is no worry in taking breaks for feedings.

 We'll want to work in the brightest room of the house using window light and I'll plan to "live in there" as much as possible.
 Have your baby dressed in a onesie or outfit that you like and we can wrap around that for different photos without undressing and upsetting the baby too much in between.
 I love the "bundle" photo of the new baby wrapped for family photos and siblings.

 Please pull out any items that you would like to have incorporated into your images such as any handmade family blankets, colorful rugs, special items and other interesting pieces that may make a great addition to the photos or used to wrap baby.
 We can create a game plan together!

 Ideas on how to dress your baby at home:

-For the family: neutrals (whites, grays, ivory) are always great especially indoors with some pops of pattern/color in the wraps or a younger child.
+Outfits for the family: neutrals (whites, grays, tans, beige, ivory) are really great, especially indoors with some pops of pattern/color in the wraps or a younger child.